John Peter Van Ness: Early life

 Van Ness was born in Ghent in the Province of New York on November 4, 1769.
 He was the son of Elbertje Hogeboom (1743–1806) and Judge Peter Van Ness (1734–1804) and was a member of an old Dutch family.
 His father was an officer during the American Revolution and a New York politician, who owned land and a brick mansion in Columbia County.
 Martin Van Buren later bought much of the land and the mansion became Van Buren's home Lindenwald.
-The 1790 census shows that Peter Van Ness had 10 servants living in his household, some enslaved.
+The 1790 census shows that Peter Van Ness had 10 enslaved people in the household.

 John Peter was the older brother of William P. Van Ness (1778–1826), a federal judge, and Cornelius P. Van Ness (1782–1852), an Ambassador to Spain and Governor of Vermont.

 He completed preparatory studies at Washington Seminary and attended Columbia College in New York City.
 He studied law and was admitted to the bar, but never practiced.